 Media bush fire safety training

-The NSW RFS regularly conducts media bush fire safety training.
-This program is conducted annually across NSW and is offered to media personnel such as journalists, photographers, presenters and producers.
+The NSW RFS conducts media bush fire safety training on an annual basis.
+This program is conducted across NSW and is offered to media personnel such as journalists, photographers, presenters and producers.

 The NSW RFS training program consists of a two-hour training session, covering basic fire awareness, safety and survival information for those covering bush fires.
 It also covers the management of bush fires in NSW and provides useful information for reporting on fires.